walterjgsp/meaning/README.md

 ## 1. GGP

-The Grammar Genetic Programming module was made using Swift as base language
+The Grammar Genetic Programming module was made using Kotlin as base language

 ## 2. SK Processor